ADHD ORGANIZING TIPS | Cleaning

 1. Store things simply.

 Focus on organizing things so that they are super easy to find, access, and put away quickly.
-When organizing closets, pantries, or other spaces, leave tops off of bins, labels, and clear containers.
+When organizing closets, bedrooms, kitchens or other spaces, leave tops off of bins, labels, and clear containers.
 Avoid stacking things on top of each other or placing frequently used items in hard-to-reach areas.
 Overcrowding and over nesting makes things hard to put away and retrieve.
 You want to make everything as easy to use and maintain as possible…fuss-free.

 2. Less stuff always equals less clutter.